-Passenger The passenger compartment is divided into the front and rear passenger compartment. compartment Boot The boot, or cargo area, is the space behind the rear seats, which you typically access from behind the car.
+Passenger compartment The passenger compartment is divided into the front and rear passenger compartment.
+Boot The boot, or cargo area, is the space behind the rear seats, which you typically access from behind the car.
 Dashboard The dashboard refers to the whole set of panels and components in front of the driver and front passenger.
 It has some of your car's main interaction areas, such as the displays, steering wheel, air vents and glove box.
 Tunnel console The tunnel console sits between the front seats.
 Here you'll find a storage compartment, a wireless charger, an electrical socket, USB sockets and a cup holder.
+There are also USB ports in the front and rear parts of the tunnel console.
 Door control panel Each door has its own set of controls for windows and locks.

-There's a backup key reader in the bottom of the tunnel console's storage compartment.
+There's a backup key reader in the bottom of the tunnel console's cup holder.